 Young fruits normally store phytochemicals such as alkaloids to protect them from infections and insects.
 The alkaloids begin to reduce and their concentrations weaken as the fruits mature and ripen.
-Environmental influences such as soil type, growing season, geographic location, and mineral status are known to impact intensities of plant secondary metabolites.
-States are known to impact intensities of plant secondary metabolites.
-It is to revum fruits that exhibited great altitudes of phytochemicals may be strong to insects and diseases using the phytochemicals as protective chemicals states are times demonstrated that anti-oxidant possessions of flavonoids and their ability to chelate free metallic ions could be operational in reducing the poisonousness of Doxorubicin (DOX) 39.
+Environmental influences such as soil type, growing season, geographic location, and mineral status are known to impact intensities of plant secondary metabolites.24 S. torvum fruits that exhibited great altitudes of phytochemicals may be strong to insects and diseases using the phytochemicals as protective chemicals.25-28 in recent times demonstrated that anti-oxidant possessions of flavonoids and their ability to chelate free metallic ions could be operational in reducing the poisonousness of Doxorubicin (DOX) 39.
 The presence of flavonoids in S. torvum makes the fruit a very potent antioxidant.